headbellygroin/Story_Novel_Writer/public/downloads/story_forge_features.md

 ## Key Design Principles

+- **Blueprint before prose:** Story Forge is built on the premise that great series come from complete development blueprints.
+The tools guide authors through world-building, planning, and structural design before a single chapter is written.
 - **World-building first:** The app is designed around the assumption that authors build their world (characters, places, manifesto, story bible) before using the writing tools.
 Rich world data produces rich AI output; empty world data produces generic output.
 - **Context-first generation:** AI always sees the full relevant project state
 - **Quick Start to Power User:** The Quick Start wizard removes writer's block by generating a full backbone from 3 inputs.
 The results feed into the advanced editor for fine-tuning, so casual users get momentum and power users get control.